United States Regiments & Batteries > New YorkInfantry

 May 6 The regiment’s term of servce expired.
 Three years men transferred to 3rd New York Battery and to Battery “F” 5th United States Artillery

-June 1 Regiment mustered out at New York City, expiration of term, under Colonel Von Vegesack, Lieutenant Colonel Schnepp and Major Meyer
+June 1 The 20th New York Infantry Regiment mustered out at New York City at the expiration of its term of enlistment, under Colonel Von Vegesack, Lieutenant Colonel Schnepp and Major Meyer